 The exam topic--a theoretically provocative work on some aspect of religious studies, to be announced later--will be sent to seniors before winter break.
 A response essay will be due in early February, and a meeting will be scheduled later that month for seniors and department faculty to discuss the topic and the senior essay.
 Please see Professor Tariq Jaffer, Chair, if you have questions.

-Honors in Religion shall consist of Religion 111, Religion 210, and the thesis courses, Religion 498 and 499, plus five additional courses in Religion or related studies approved by the Department; satisfactory fulfillment of the general Honors requirements of the College; satisfactory performance in the comprehensive examination; and the satisfactory preparation and oral defense of a scholarly essay on a topic approved the Department.
+Honors in Religion shall consist of two courses at the 100-level (normally including Religion 111); Religion 210; four additional courses in religion or related studies approved by the Religion Department; satisfactory performance in the comprehensive examination; satisfactory preparation and oral defense of a scholarly essay on a topic approved by the Department; and satisfactory fulfillment of the general Honors requirements of the College.